dettier/sculp/README.md

 You should provide a cast function for each custom type.
 If value is not of your custom type your cast function should return special CAST_ERROR value.
 `casts` option is used for `strict = false` (default value) validations and `castsStrict` is used when `strict = true`.

 Custom validations are provided with `validations` option.
 Validation function takes field accessor as first argument and validation rule value as second.
-Validation function should return error message string when validation fails and otherwise `undefined`.
+Validation function should return error message string when validation fails and `undefined` otherwise.

 Example:
 ```js